 This method can be used to ensure death immediately following stunning, induction of anesthesia, or unconsciousness.
 Because severe anxiety is associated with the hypoxia (lack of oxygen) caused by exsanguination, it must not be used as the sole method of euthanasia.
-The most common method in the horse is to cut the carotid arteries and jugular veins on both sides of the neck.
+The most common method is to lacerate the carotid arteries and jugular veins on both sides of the neck.
 A long, sharp knife is fully inserted in the upper one third of the neck behind the angle of the jaw and directed toward the spinal column through the trachea, until bone is contacted.
-Successful severing of the vessels can be recognized by freely flowing, pulsing blood.
+Successful severance of the carotids can be recognized by freely flowing, pulsing blood.
 This procedure is very disturbing to observers due to the large volume of blood loss.